cspablocortez/Tkinter/README.md

  Clone the repository by clicking `File > Clone Repository...`

+ Go to "URL" Section

+ Paste in the URL for this repository.

 ## Running the Program

-* Open a new terminal within the Tkinter project.
+* Open a new terminal in Visual Studio code within the Tkinter project.

+Keyboard shortcut `Ctrl + \``

 * Run `python gui.py`